Manage cookies

 4.84 Certified by Trusted Shops

 Pomace olive oil is on the rise.
-You see it more and more often.
-Considering the rising olive oil prices and the fact that this type of olive oil has a sharper price, that’s not surprising.
+You’re seeing it more and more.
+With the increasing olive oil prices and the fact that this type of olive oil has a more affordable price point, that’s no surprise.
 But of course, you don’t want to base your choice solely on economic factors.
-That’s why we help you further by looking at what the healthiest choice is and what you can use it for.
-Pomace olive oil versus coconut oil, sunflower oil, and rapeseed/canola oil, let’s go!
+That’s why we’re here to help by looking at which is the healthiest choice—and what you can use each oil for.
+Pomace olive oil versus coconut oil, sunflower oil, and canola/rapeseed oil, let’s go!

-There are different types of olive oil, of which pomace olive oil is one.
-This type of olive oil is made from olive pulp.
-After pressing our (organic) extra virgin olive oil, fresh pulp remains.
-We make our pomace olive oil from this in a natural way.
+There are several types of olive oil, and pomace olive oil is one of them.
+This type is made from olive pulp.
+After pressing our (organic) extra virgin olive oil, a fresh pulp remains.
+We produce our pomace olive oil from this pulp in a natural way.

-More info?
-You can read here how pomace olive oil is made.
-Additionally, find out what good pomace olive oil is.
-Lastly, and most importantly for this article, we have outlined whether pomace olive oil is healthy.
+Want to know more?
+You can read how pomace olive oil is made, what makes for a good pomace olive oil, and most importantly for this article: whether pomace olive oil is healthy.

 Pomace olive oil versus other oils

-We previously explored a similar titanic battle by looking at extra virgin olive oil versus sunflower oil, coconut oil, and rapeseed oil.
-We measure health by these essential factors: fats, antioxidants, vitamins, the Dutch food guidelines “Schijf van Vijf”, and the health score from the nutritional values table.
-Additionally, we investigate what you can use the oil for based on taste and smoke point.
-For detailed information, check the mentioned article, below we summarize briefly:
+We’ve explored this kind of oil battle before, by looking at extra virgin olive oil versus sunflower oil, coconut oil, and canola oil.
+We measure health using these essential factors: fats, antioxidants, vitamins, the five food groups (as defined by the Dutch Nutrition Centre), and the nutritional health score.
+We also explore culinary applications based on taste and smoke point.
+For full details, check the article linked above—below is a super concise summary:

 Pomace Olive Oil